Toric vector bundles over a discrete valuation ring and Bruhat-Tits buildings: Preliminaries on toric varieties and toric schemes

 We recall that the \emph{recession cone} $\recc(\Delta)$ of a polyhedron $\Delta \subset N_\R$ is defined as:

-\begin{remark} Let $\Sigma_1$ be a complete strongly convex rational polyhedral complex in $N_\R \times \{1\}$ (for precise definitions see \cite[Section 2.1]{BPS}).
-Then the collection $\Sigma$ of cones over the polyhedra in $\Sigma_1$ is indeed a fan in $\N_\R \times \R_{\geq 0}$.
-In particular, the collection $\Sigma_0$ of recession cones of the polyhedra in $\Sigma$ is a complete fan in $N_\R$.
+\begin{remark} Let $\Sigma_1$ be a complete strongly convex rational polyhedral complex in $N_\R \times \{1\}$ (for definitions see \cite[Section 2.1]{BPS}).
+Then the collection $\Sigma$ consisting of cones over the polyhedra in $\Sigma_1$ and their faces is indeed a fan in $N_\R \times \R_{\geq 0}$.
+In particular, $\Sigma_0$ consists of the recession cones of the polyhedra in $\Sigma_1$ and is a complete fan in $N_\R = N_\R \times \{0\}$.
 On the other hand, as is shown in \cite[Example 3.1]{BS}, this is not the case if $\Sigma_1$ is not a complete strongly convex rational polyhedral complex. \end{remark}

+From now on, by a polyhedral complex we always mean a strongly convex polyhedral complex.

-For a strictly convex rational polyhedral cone $\sigma \subset N_\R \times \R_{\geq 0}$ let $S_{\sigma} \subset K[T_\eta]$ be the subring defined by:
+For a strictly convex rational polyhedral cone $\sigma \subset N_\R \times \R_{\geq 0}$ let $R_{\sigma} \subset K[T_\eta]$ be the subring defined by: